-The OIG (Office of the Inspector General) is cracking down more than ever in 2015 on Medicare fraud and abuse, which means that it’s a crucial time to review your medical office’s patient and employee screening practices.
+The OIG (Office of the Inspector General) is cracking down more than ever on Medicare fraud and abuse, which means that it’s a crucial time to review your medical office’s patient and employee screening practices.
 Recent statutes have expanded the authority of the OIG to exclude individuals from all federal health care programs.
 Part of HIPAA compliance means understanding how to engage, employ or contract with excluded individuals.

 Those persons or programs that have been found guilty of misconduct according to federal regulation will face CMPs (civil monetary penalties).
 To avoid those steep fines and penalties, it’s best to remember the following:

 - The Reason for Exclusions – By understanding the exclusions and knowing your employee or patient history (i.e. patient and employee screening), it’s easier to correctly identify those who are excluded from federal health care programs including Medicare and Medicaid.
 So just who are excluded?

 - Physicians and practitioners convicted of program-related crimes.

 - Individuals convicted of previous health care fraud.

 - The Effect of Exclusions – Simply put, an exclusion means that no federal program payment will be made for items or services furnished or prescribed by an excluded individual.
 Reimbursement will not be given, no matter if the payment results from fee schedules, cost reports, itemized claims or PPS (prospective payment system).
 Even if a federal payment is made to another provider, supplier, or practitioner, the prohibition still applies.
 So if your establishment fails to engage in proper patient and employee screening, you are jeopardizing yourself to federal misconduct.

 - Common Misconceptions – Many healthcare providers have suffered CMPs, not from a lack of patient or employee screening, but rather from a lack of up-to-date information regarding exceptions.
 Some common misconceptions include: